 - Think about creating a flyer for each room or for the house that shares attractions and good restaurants in your area.
 Include numbers to Lyft, Uber or the local taxi service.

 - Provide personality plus.
 Be kind and welcoming, but not intrusive.
 Let the guest initiate much of the non-essential conversation.

 It’s okay to give polite suggestions about reviews as well.
-While we can’t control what our guests write, we do talk with them about what they want us to write about them and what we’d appreciate them mentioning in their review.
+While we can’t control what our guests write, we do talk with them about what they want us to write about them and what we’d appreciate them mentioning.

-To maximize your success as an Airbnb host, you want to set yourself apart from other listing so you can help to limit vacancies.
+To maximize your success as an Airbnb host, you want to set yourself apart from other listings so you can help to limit vacancies.

 Steve and Annette do this by occasionally sharing dinner with some of their guests.
-They have had great conversations with their visitors and have even become friends with some of the people who have stayed with them that have subsequently relocated to their state.
+They have had great conversations with their visitors and have even become friends with some of them.

-Working to make each guest’s stay pleasant to their own personal preferences (at least as many as you can politely discover) will help make your home a popular Airbnb destination and potentially fast track you to Super Host status so you can continue maximizing this popular income stream.
+Working to make each guest’s stay pleasant will help make your home a popular Airbnb destination and potentially fast track you to Super Host status so you can continue maximizing this popular income stream.

 To find out more about Steve and Annette visit their site at MoneySmartFamily.com where they share the thousands of ways they have discovered to save money on everyday items and how those savings have allowed them to live a life free of debt.